Finch-API/finch-docs/docs/Integrating-with-Finch/Integration-Guides/Gusto/Setup-Guide.md

 1. Let your Developer Success representative know you wish to preserve the existing Finch IDs.
 Once we receive your Gusto OAuth credentials, we will temporarily pause new connections by removing Gusto from Finch Connect and discontinue any recurring data syncs.
 1. We will work with Gusto to map your old IDs to new IDs, so that existing references are compatible with the API integration.
 1. We will then reactivate your Gusto integration, add Gusto back as an integration option to Finch Connect, and invite your users to reauthorize the Finch connection.

+### Step 5: Connect Your Clients!

+Finch will be notified by Gusto as soon as your account credentials are ready for use to activate your API integration.
+Finch will notify you once your integration has been activated.
+Your clients can then go through Finch Connect and connect to their Gusto account to authorize your application for data access!

 We understand that these changes may cause some inconvenience, and appreciate your partnership during this transition.